AntoineThebaud/poc-perses-dac/README.md

 This should no longer be needed at some point hopefully, but for the moment the Perses model doesn't get fully converted to CUE defs because of a technical limitation in the CUE translation process: a top-value (= "any") gets generated instead of a proper def for any type that defines a custom UnmarshallJSON or UnmarshallYAML.
 See https://github.com/cue-lang/cue/issues/2466.

 You can copy the [generated files](./cue.mode/gen/github.com/perses) from this repo to get all the patches.

+## 3. Add the plugins schemas

+Currently there is no way to get these via proper dependency management, although this is being worked on by the CUE maintainers (see https://github.com/cue-lang/cue/discussions/2330).

+Thus, for the moment, you have to copy the [`schemas`](https://github.com/perses/perses/tree/main/schemas) folder of the perses repo & paste it into `./cue.mod/usr`.

+The schemas available in this poc repo correspond to the revision `3b1e341` of the perses repo.